bluesky-social/bsky-docs/blog/2024-08-12-ts-api-refactor/index.md

 </table>

-If you are monkey patching the the `xrpc` service client to perform client-side rate limiting, you can now do this in the `FetchHandler` function:
+If you are monkey patching the `xrpc` service client to perform client-side rate limiting, you can now do this in the `FetchHandler` function:

 <table>
 <tr>